UCB-IoET/final-RWS/README.md

 To run the server:

   > python server.py

+The app itself can be run in an emulator or on an actual device.
+It is by default set up to look for the server at http://shell.storm.pm:14588, which is where we ran the server for the demo.
+This can be changed by adjusting the server_url variable in ioet-view/www/js/RWSVisualizationController.js and ioet-view/www/js/RWSMenu.js.
+Running this app on the device or in an emulator requires the appropriate mobile development SDK to be setup on your computer.

+To run the mobile app:

+  > cd ioet-view

+  > phonegap [emulate|run] [ios|android]

 ## Demo sMAP sources
 We created 8 sMAP streams to be used as sources for demoing SMART.